fwztf/1x01-dateFormatter/README.md

 # dateFormatter
-This project is a simple web application that displays the current date in different formats based on the user's selection.
+This project is a simple web application that displays the current date in different formats based on the user's selection

 ## Table of Contents
 - [Overview](#overview)